olmofe/AltSchool_AKS_WebApps/README.md

 - install kubectl on local device (preferably WSL2/linux but mac and windows are supported by kubectl also)
 - Go to rancher UI which may look something like this: https://rancher.xx.xx.xx.xx.sslip.io
 - naivagte to Cluster Management inside Global apps in the side bar
 - click on the options(right - 3 dots) of the Custom `provider` cluster.
-Following the earlier steps, The cluster name should be called: `quickstart-do-custom`
+Following the earlier steps, The cluster name should be called: `do-custom`
 - download the kubeconfig and save in default location for kubectl `~/.kube` and save file name as `config`. so the file path will be `~/.kube/config`
 - you can also save the kubeconfig in `.kube`.
-You can view a sample format in `.kube/quickstart-do-custom-example.yaml`
+You can view a sample format in `.kube/do-custom-example.yaml`

-- test your connection by listing the non-local clusters with the below command assuming your config file is called `quickstart-do-custom.yaml`
+- test your connection by listing the non-local clusters with the below command assuming your config file is called `do-custom.yaml`
 ```
-kubectl config view --kubeconfig .kube/quickstart-do-custom.yaml
+kubectl config view --kubeconfig .kube/do-custom.yaml
 ```
 ```
 kubectl config get-contexts
 ```
 > **VERY IMPORTANT:** if your kube config file, in your local machine, is in a custom location, always append the cobe config flag to your kubectl commands.
-For example, assuming your config file is called `quickstart-do-custom.yaml` and you are in the root directory of the project, then the above commands will then become
+For example, assuming your config file is called `do-custom.yaml` and you are in the root directory of the project, then the above commands will then become

 ```
-kubectl config view --kubeconfig .kube/quickstart-do-custom.yaml
+kubectl config view --kubeconfig .kube/do-custom.yaml
 ```
 ```
-kubectl config get-contexts --kubeconfig .kube/quickstart-do-custom.yaml
+kubectl config get-contexts --kubeconfig .kube/do-custom.yaml
 ```
 ---
 # Setup Socks WebApp Example(Optional)